box8/morse/README.md

 Using morse
 -----------

-* In browser navigate to https://YOURSERVER:12345/q/w/e/r/t/y (or what your port and secret_prefix is).
+* In browser navigate to https://YOURSERVER:12345/q/w/e/r/t/y?MYCHANNELNAME (or what your port, secret_prefix and desired channel is).
 * Press top button to connect (user action required to unlock \<audio\> element on Android).
 * Press top button, allow using microphone for site.
 * Push top button to talk, press bottom button to replay last incoming message.